-Deborah Lapidus, a New York native, has been a faculty member since 1987.
-She teaches singing in the drama department.
-Her film work includes Happythankyoumoreplease (2010), Evening (2007, as vocal coach to Clare Danes) and The Girl in the Park (2007, as vocal coach to Sigourney Weaver).
-For Broadway productions, she has worked as singing coach for Jane Fonda in 33 Variations and as a coach on After the Fall and Waiting in the Wings.
-Her musical directing credits include Misia (Ravinia Festival), Camelot, and My Fair Lady (Berkshire Theater Festival), A Little Night Music, 1776, and A Funny Thing ...
-(Williamstown Theater Festival).
-She has served as director for seven seasons of Williamstown’s cabaret, featuring such artists as James Naughton, Blythe Danner, Nathan Lane, Anne Reinking, and Chris Reeve.
-She was the coach for Bernstein: The Best of All Possible Worlds (Carnegie Hall, PBS Great Performances) and directed The Lerner and Loewe Revue at Rainbow and Stars and Chris Durang and Dawne at multiple venues.
-Lapidus has directed for Opera Omaha, Chautauqua Opera, and Texas Opera Theater.
-She has been a guest lecturer for the Arts Educational Schools in London.
-She is on faculty at Tisch’s Grad Acting program and is a guest faculty member at Victoria College of the Arts in Melbourne, Australia.
+New York native Deborah Lapidus, a faculty member since 1987, teaches singing in the drama department.
+Her film work includes Happythankyoumoreplease (2010), Evening (2007, as vocal coach to Clare Danes), and The Girl in the Park (2007, as vocal coach to Sigourney Weaver).
+On Broadway, she has worked as singing coach for Jane Fonda in 33 Variations and as a coach on After the Fall and Waiting in the Wings.
+Her musical directing credits include Misia (Ravinia Festival), Camelot and My Fair Lady (Berkshire Theater Festival), and A Little Night Music, 1776, and A Funny Thing ...
+(Williamstown Theatre Festival).
+She has served as director for seven seasons of Williamstown’s cabaret, featuring such artists as James Naughton, Blythe Danner, Nathan Lane, Anne Reinking, and Christopher Reeve.
+She was the coach for Bernstein: The Best of All Possible Worlds (Carnegie Hall, PBS’ Great Performances) and directed The Lerner and Loewe Revue at Rainbow and Stars and Chris Durang and Dawne at multiple venues.
+Lapidus has directed for Opera Omaha, Chautauqua Opera, and Texas State Opera Theater and been a guest lecturer for the Arts Educational Schools in London.
+She is on faculty at NYU Tisch School’s graduate acting program and is a guest faculty member at Victoria College of the Arts in Melbourne.
 She has been interviewed for GQ magazine and was also a guest on National Public Radio’s Sound Check.
 Lapidus received her BA from the University of Maryland.

 B.A., U. of Maryland.